 Investing in early-stage companies involves risks, including illiquidity, lack of dividends, loss of investment and dilution, and it should be done only as part of a diversified portfolio.
 Seismic’s offerings are targeted exclusively at investors who are sufficiently sophisticated to understand these risks and make their own investment decisions.

 We have set out below what we consider to be the most important areas of risk that arise through investing in early-stage businesses, which you should carefully read, understand and accept before you make an investment:

-5. Operating History & Company Directors – The majority of businesses raising investment through Seismic will be recently formed and will therefore have no substantive operating history upon which prospective investors can evaluate likely performance.
+- Operating History & Company Directors – The majority of businesses raising investment through Seismic will likely be in growth or turnaround phase and therefore have limited or patchy operating history upon which prospective investors can evaluate likely performance.
 Past performance is also not a reliable indicator of future performance, and should not be relied upon.
 The success of many Seismic’s investee companies will depend in part upon the ability of their directors to develop and maintain a strategy that achieves the company’s investment objectives.

 - Dividends – Small, early-stage businesses rarely pay dividends.
 This means that if you invest in a business through Seismic, even if it is successful you are unlikely to see any return of capital or profit until you are able to sell your shares in the company.
 Even for a successful business, this is unlikely to occur for a number of years from the time you make your investment.

 - Dilution – Any investment you make through Seismic is likely to be subject to dilution.
 If the business wants to raise additional capital at a later date, it will issue new shares to the new investors, reducing the percentage of the investee company that you own.
 These new shares may also have preferential rights to dividends, sale proceeds, and other matters, and the exercise of these rights may work to your disadvantage.
 Your investment may also be subject to dilution as a result of the grant of options to employees of, service providers, to or certain other parties connected with, the company.